akgsons/infra/index.md

 title: AK Ghosh and Sons Infrastructure Pvt.
 Ltd.
 ---

-The company executes civil work contracts from various govt. departments such as PWD, PW(Roads)D, Railways, PMGSY, Zilla Parishad, etc.
+The company executes civil work contracts from various govt. departments such as PWD, PW(R)D, Railways, PMGSY, Zilla Parishad, etc.

 The company started its journey by taking over the partnership firm, M/s.
 A. K. Ghosh & Sons.
 The firm, which was founded in 1973, was a class-I govt. contractor (civil).